Luis Arraez Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.

-- The Dodgers have a 4.22 team ERA that ranks 15th among all league pitching staffs.
+- The Dodgers have a 4.28 team ERA that ranks 17th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.